chandlershortlidge/fitness-form-coach/README.md

 # Fitness Form Coach

-A RAG-powered Q&A system that answers exercise form questions using a curated knowledge base of expert fitness sources.
+A RAG-powered AI coaching system that analyzes workout videos and provides personalized exercise form feedback grounded in expert fitness knowledge.

 ## What It Does

-Ask a question about exercise technique — like "what muscles should I engage when I bench press?" — and get an accurate, grounded response based on real expert guidance, not generic LLM knowledge.
+Upload a video of your workout and get detailed, expert-backed form feedback.
+The system extracts frames from your video, classifies the exercise, retrieves relevant coaching knowledge, and uses multi-frame analysis to identify form issues across your full range of motion.

-The system retrieves relevant chunks from a curated knowledge base of fitness experts (Jeff Nippard, Mark Rippetoe, Layne Norton) and uses them as context for the LLM response.
-This means answers are traceable to real sources and less prone to hallucination.
+Responses are grounded in a curated knowledge base of fitness experts (Jeff Nippard, Mark Rippetoe, Layne Norton) — not generic LLM output.
+This means feedback is traceable to real sources and less prone to hallucination.

 ## How It Works

-1. **Ingest**: YouTube transcripts are pulled, cleaned with GPT-4, and tagged with metadata (author, difficulty level, exercise type)
-2. **Chunk**: Transcripts are split into ~1000 character chunks with overlap to preserve context
-3. **Embed & Store**: Chunks are embedded using OpenAI's `text-embedding-3-small` and stored in ChromaDB
+1. **Extract**: Workout video frames are extracted at regular intervals using OpenCV
+2. **Classify**: A GPT-4o classifier identifies the exercise and key body checkpoints from a single frame
-4. **Retrieve**: User questions trigger a similarity search to find the most relevant chunks
+3. **Retrieve**: Classification tags drive a similarity search against the vector database to find the most relevant expert coaching chunks
-5. **Generate**: Retrieved context + user question are passed to GPT-4 with a system prompt that enforces grounding
+4. **Analyze**: All extracted frames + retrieved context are passed to GPT-5, which performs multi-frame analysis to detect movement patterns and form issues across the full set of images
+5. **Ground**: A system prompt constrains the response model to only use retrieved expert context, reducing hallucination risk

+The system also supports text-based Q&A — ask a question about exercise technique and get an accurate, grounded response based on real expert guidance.

 ## Tech Stack

 - **Python**
+- **OpenAI API** — GPT-5 (multi-frame form analysis), GPT-4o (image classification), `text-embedding-3-small` (embeddings)
 - **LangChain** — document loading, text splitting, prompt templates, chains
 - **ChromaDB** — vector storage and similarity search
-- **OpenAI API** — embeddings (`text-embedding-3-small`) and chat completions (`gpt-4o`)
+- **OpenCV** — video frame extraction

 ## Key Design Decisions

+- **Multi-frame analysis**: Rather than analyzing a single snapshot, the system passes multiple frames to GPT-5 so it can detect patterns across the movement (e.g., bar path, elbow flare throughout the rep).
+- **Classifier-driven retrieval**: A separate classification model tags each image with exercise type and body checkpoints, which are then used as the similarity search query.
+This produces more relevant context than raw image descriptions.
 - **Precision over recall**: For fitness advice, wrong information can cause injury.
 The system is designed to say "I don't have that information yet" rather than guess.
+- **Grounded responses**: The system prompt explicitly constrains the LLM to only use retrieved context, reducing hallucination risk.
 - **Metadata tagging**: Each chunk carries author, difficulty level, and exercise type — enabling future filtering by user experience level.
-- **Grounded responses**: The system prompt explicitly constrains the LLM to only use retrieved context, reducing hallucination risk.

 ## Project Structure

 ```
 fitness-form-coach/
-├── chroma_db/
+├── chroma_db/                        # Persisted ChromaDB vector store
 ├── data/
+│   ├── articles/                     # Additional reference materials
 │   ├── processed/
+│   │   ├── processed-images/         # Extracted video frames (JPG)
+│   │   └── cleaned_*.json            # Cleaned transcript chunks
+│   ├── raw_workout_videos/           # Source workout videos
-│   └── transcripts/
+│   └── transcripts/                  # Raw transcript JSON files
 ├── notebooks/
-│   ├── functions.py
+│   ├── functions.py                  # Core utility functions
-│   ├── rag_pipeline.ipynb
+│   ├── rag_pipeline.ipynb            # RAG pipeline + multi-frame analysis
-│   ├── text_transcripts.ipynb
+│   ├── video_to_image_extraction.ipynb  # Video frame extraction
-│   ├── youtube_transcripts.ipynb
+│   ├── text_transcripts.ipynb        # Text transcript processing
-│   └── video_to_image_extraction.ipynb
+│   └── youtube_transcripts.ipynb     # YouTube transcript extraction
 ├── prompts/
-│   └── vision_model_prompts.md
+│   └── vision_model_prompts.md       # Vision model prompt development
 ├── .gitignore
 ├── README.md
 └── requirements.txt